 Unfortunately, that is the end of the “Lessons from The Queen of Cold Calling.”
 The Job Mail Team would however like to thank @wendyweiss for sharing her expert advice and helpful hints on how to master the art of cold calling.
 I am sure you found the interview series informative.
 Who knows you may just be our next sales guru.

-If after reading this post you feel that cold calling is not your talent but you are in need of a job please feel free to check out the other vacancies that are available at the Junk Mail Publishing Group.
+If after reading this post you feel that cold calling is not your talent but you are in need of a job please feel free to check out the other vacancies that are available at Junk Mail Publishing.

 Feel free to comment on this post if you’ve found it interesting.
-You’re more than welcome to share this post with your friends to make them aware of these cold calling tips and the jobs on offer at the Junk Mail Publishing Group.
+You’re more than welcome to share this post with your friends to make them aware of these cold calling tips and the jobs on offer at Junk Mail Publishing.

 Latest posts by Henno Kruger (see all)